metamorph-inc/openmeta-vahana/README.md

 ![Parameter Study](images/Vahana_PET_ParameterStudy.PNG)

 Unfortunately, after the first few runs, we quickly realized that - due to the size of the available design space, the constraints, and the desire for a minimized value - a brute force design space exploration was too inefficient for this particular problem.
 We ran the Parameter Study for 1 million samples using a full factorial approach, but after filtering out the results that violated design constraints, we had only 397 valid designs - a yield rate of less than 0.04%.
 The valid designs are shown inside the OpenMETA PET Visualizer in the figure below.
+The `Parameter Study` PET is located at `RootFolder/Testing/ParametricExploration/Vahana Parametric Study PET` within openmeta-vahana.xme.

 <p align="center">Parameter Study PET Results</p>